ssahara/dw-plugin-showif/README.md

 Supported conditions are:

-1. isloggedin
+1. isLoggedin
-2. isnotloggedin
+2. isNotLoggedin
-3. mayonlyread
+3. mayOnlyRead
-4. mayatleastread
+4. mayAtleastRead or mayRead
-5. mayedit
+5. mayEdit
-6. isadmin
+6. isAdmin

-Administrators will always see everything except mayonlyread.
+Administrators will always see everything except mayOnlyRead.
 Not all combinations are useful ;-)

 (c) 2013 by Harald Ronge <harald@turtur.nl>